Jira project management might seem overwhelming at first, but it’s an robust tool track tasks, monitor progress, and enhance team collaboration.

 Best Practices for Automation

-Once you have assigned the Start and End Dates, this will determine how much time is available for the task while taking into consideration issues such as the weekend, holidays, and even leaves.
+It intelligently takes into consideration individual capacity, skipping weekends, holidays, and leaves.
 ActivityTimeline then automatically assigns the task to the team member and approves it on the team member’s timeline while distributing the workload across the number of days available.

 Why It’s Useful:

-- No need to guess or schedule time within limited time frames since ActivityTimeline does it on your behalf.
+- No need to manually calculate or divide hours across a calendar since ActivityTimeline automatically spreads the workload on your behalf.

 - You can be sure the team will complete the task within the given timeframe.